-We trust the above has provided you with the same level of understanding of this important aspect of business.

-And as mentioned, if you have found value in this report, please pass it onto others that you feel will benefit.
+We trust the above has provided you with the same level of understanding of this important aspect of business when exchange rates are involved.
+As already mentioned, if you have found value in this report, please pass it onto others that you feel will benefit.